Schibsted-Tech-Polska/good-guy-http/README.md

   circuitBreaking: {                 // circuit breaking - if more than errorThreshold percent of requests fail
-    errorThreshold: 50               // good-guy stops sending them and periodically checks if the situation improves }                                  // you can set 'circuitBreaking: false' to turn this off });
+    errorThreshold: 50               // good-guy stops sending them and periodically checks if the situation improves },                                 // you can set 'circuitBreaking: false' to turn this off

+  idempotent: ...                    // request idempotence (boolean).
+By default it's automatically selected
+                                     // depending on request method });
 ```